appserver-io/appserver/_docs/installation.md

 root@debian:~# aptitude install appserver-dist
 ```

-Optionally you can [download]({{"/get-started/downloads.html#debian" | prepend: site.baseurl }}) the `.deb` files for the `runtime` and the `distribution` and install them by double-clicking on them.
-This will invoke the system default package manager and guides you through the installation process.
+Optionally you can [download]({{"/get-started/downloads.html#debian" | prepend: site.baseurl }}) the `.deb` files for `runtime` and `distribution`.
+A double-click triggers the installation process.
+Doing this will invoke the system default package manager and guides you through the installation process.

-> Please install the runtime first, as this is a dependency for the distribution.
+> Please install the runtime first, as it is a precondition for the distribution.

 ## Fedora

 > Runs and tested on version Fedora 20 (64-bit)!

-We  also provide `.rpm` [files for Fedora]({{"/get-started/downloads.html#fedora" | prepend: site.baseurl }}), one for `runtime` and `distribution`, that you can download and start the installation process by double-clicking on it.
-This will start the systems default package manager and guides you through the installation process.1
+We  also provide `.rpm` [files for Fedora]({{"/get-started/downloads.html#fedora" | prepend: site.baseurl }}), one for `runtime` and `distribution` for download.
+A double-click triggers the installation process.
+Doing this will invoke the system default package manager and guides you through the installation process.

-> Please install the runtime first, as this is a dependency for the distribution.
+> Please install the runtime first, as it is a precondition for the distribution.

 ## CentOS

 > Runs and tested on CentOS 6 (64-bit)!

-Installation and basic usage is the same as on Fedora but we [provide different packages]({{"/get-started/downloads.html#centos" | prepend: site.baseurl }}) for `runtime` and `distribution`.
+Installation and basic usage are the same as on Fedora but we [provide different packages]({{"/get-started/downloads.html#centos" | prepend: site.baseurl }}) for `runtime` and `distribution`.
 CentOS requires additional repositories like [remi](<http://rpms.famillecollet.com/>) or [EPEL](<http://fedoraproject.org/wiki/EPEL>) to satisfy additional dependencies.

-> Please install the runtime first, as this is a dependency for the distribution.
+> Please install the runtime first, as it is a precondition for the distribution.

 ## Building it yourself